Spain Lets Children Play as US States Move at Various Speeds

 While governors in states like hard-hit New York and Michigan are keeping stay-at-home restrictions in place until at least mid-May, their counterparts in places such as Georgia, Oklahoma and Alaska are allowing certain businesses to reopen.
 And churches in Montana began holding in-person services again Sunday.

+Dr. Deborah Birx, the White House coronavirus task force coordinator, said each state is different.
+Still, she told NBC, social-distancing recommendations would “be with us through the summer to really ensure that we protect one another as we move through these phases.”

-The official death toll from the virus topped 200,000 worldwide, with over 2.9 million confirmed infections, according to a tally by Johns Hopkins University, though the real figures are believed to be much higher, in part because of inadequate testing and differences in counting the dead.
+The official death toll from the virus topped 205,000 worldwide, with over 2.9 million reported infections, according to a tally by Johns Hopkins University, though the real figures are believed to be much higher, in part because of inadequate testing and differences in counting the dead.

 Italy, Britain, Spain and France accounted for more than 20,000 deaths each, the U.S. for about 55,000.